Need to talk? Call 1800 882 436.

 What are haemorrhoids?

-Haemorrhoids (also known as ‘piles’) are swollen varicose veins located around the anus.
-Haemorrhoids are a common condition in pregnancy, with up to 1 in every 4 pregnant women affected.
+Haemorrhoids (also known as ‘piles’) are swollen varicose veins located in the rectum and anus (back passage).
+Haemorrhoids are common in pregnancy.

 What causes haemorrhoids during pregnancy?

-Straining on the toilet because of constipation can trigger or worsen haemorrhoids.
+Straining on the toilet because of constipation can also trigger or worsen haemorrhoids.
+Sometimes pregnancy can trigger symptoms from internal haemorrhoids, even if they previously did not cause symptoms.

 When am I more likely to experience haemorrhoids during my pregnancy?